ahupp/wp-facebookconnect/readme.txt

  * Single-signon with your Facebook account
  * Publish comments to the newsfeed
  * Comment avatars display Facebook profile photos

+What's New:

+  v1.2:
+    - Feed stories are now published with the stream.publish API call.
+  Stories also include an excerpt from the post.

 == Installation ==